-The safety of service users, staff and visitors is a key consideration when designing a product range suitable for a Medium Secure Unit (MSU) application.
+The safety of service users, staff and visitors is a key consideration when designing a product range suitable for an Anti-Ligature or Medium Secure Unit (MSU) application.

 Going beyond a need in some applications for IK10 and anti-ligature products, the Medium Secure Unit (MSU) range has been independently tested and certified meeting the requirements set out in the Department of Health Environmental Design Guide 2011 for Adult Medium Secure Services.

-Designed to be used with standard Whitecroft Lighting luminaires the MSU range ensures a consistent aesthetic can be achieved, all areas can be designed using a single set of products and the MSU kits added to those where a higher level of security is required.
+Designed to be used with standard Whitecroft Lighting luminaires the MSU range ensures a consistent aesthetic can be achieved, all areas can be designed using a single set of products and the MSU kits added to those where an anti-ligature or higher level of security is required.

 The range features kits to suit both recessed and surface, circular, square and linear products that are suitable for all aspects of a project including bedrooms, en suites, corridors, treatment areas and social spaces.